Welcome to Night Vale: Awards

-Television adaptation
+Adaptations

-In December 2017, it was announced that Gennifer Hutchison, a writer and producer on Better Call Saul and Breaking Bad, is adapting Welcome to Night Vale for television.
-The series is being produced by Sony Pictures Television, where Hutchison has an overall deal, and developed for FX.
-Fink and Cranor will serve as executive producers.
+In December 2017, it was announced that writer and producer Gennifer Hutchison was adapting Welcome to Night Vale for television, with Fink and Cranor serving as executive producers.
+The series was to be by Sony Pictures Television, where Hutchison has an overall deal, and developed for FX.
+In 2023, Fink and Cranor announced on Patreon that despite writing a pilot episode, a key figure had departed production and thus the show was indefinitely postponed.